nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 One really cool aspect of how Nextflow manages pipelines is that you can pull a pipeline from a GitHub repository without cloning the repository.
 This is really convenient if you just want to run a pipeline without modifying the code.

-So if you want to try out an nf-core pipeline with minimal effort, you can start by pulling it using the `nextflow pull` command:
+So if you want to try out an nf-core pipeline with minimal effort, you can start by pulling it using the `nextflow pull` command.

+!!!tip

+    You can run this from anywhere, but if you feel like being consistent with previous exercises, you can create a `hello-nf-core` directory under `hello-nextflow`.
+If you were working through Part 7 (Hello nf-test) before this, you may need to go up one level first.

+    ```bash
+    mkdir hello-nf-core
+    cd hello-nf-core
+    ```

+Whenever you're ready, run the command:

 ```bash
 nextflow pull nf-core/demo